Leslie Weatherhead: Theology

-Virgin Birth
+Virgin birth

-Reformed minister Ian Paisley, later Lord Bannside, denounced Weatherhead in a 1969 sermon as "the man that said that Jesus Christ was the bastard son of Zechariah (John the Baptist's father) – and Mary, who was a prostitute of the temple....
+Irish reformed minister Ian Paisley, later Lord Bannside, denounced Weatherhead in a 1969 sermon as "the man that said that Jesus Christ was the bastard son of Zechariah (John the Baptist's father) – and Mary, who was a prostitute of the temple....
 That is about as vile a thing as anybody could say."
 He called Weatherhead "an arch-apostate", whose place was "in hell".

 In his own view, Weatherhead had made every effort to present Mary as a very pure and sincere (if immature) young maiden—who had simply misinterpreted the Angel's Annunciation as a divine instruction to go and stay for three months with her cousin's husband, Zechariah—and that was when Jesus was conceived.
 Weatherhead considered it significant that the Gospels do not record Jesus saying his mother had conceived him without a human father.

-Weatherhead's theory that Jesus was the son of Zechariah later became part of the teachings of Sun Myung Moon's Unification Church.
-Encountering it in Weatherhead's The Christian Agnostic, Unificationist theologian Young Oon Kim adopted it as the best explanation of the birth of Jesus in her work Unification Theology, a standard textbook of the church.
+Encountering it in Weatherhead's The Christian Agnostic, Unificationist theologian Young Oon Kim said it as the best explanation of the birth of Jesus in her book Unification Theology.
 Christian author Ruth A. Tucker comments in her book Another Gospel: "Kim's Christology is a prime example of liberal theology....
 By diminishing the role of Jesus, Kim paves the way for the exaltation of Sun Myung Moon."